 What is Snowflake

-Snowflake officially launched in 2014; as of December 2021, it is valued at approximately $101.4 billion and is considered one the largest companies in the cloud data warehousing industry.
+Snowflake officially launched in 2014.
+Today, it is worth billions of dollars and is considered one of the largest companies in the cloud data warehousing industry.
 At its core, Snowflake is a self-serve platform built to support Business Intelligence use cases.
 It lets users leverage SQL to query data and create reports and dashboards to drive business decisions.

 What is Databricks?

 Similar to Snowflake, Databricks is a cloud-based data platform.
 However, Databricks is a data lake, not a data warehouse.
-Today though, Databricks falls more into the category of a data lakehouse.
-Whereas Snowflake focuses on analytics and reporting, Databricks places a higher emphasis on machine learning, data science, and streaming use cases.
-Supporting multiple development languages, Databricks is more tailored towards data engineers and data scientists.
+Today, Databricks falls more into the category of a data lakehouse.
+Databricks places a higher emphasis on machine learning, data science, and streaming use cases.
+Supporting multiple development languages, Databricks is more tailored toward data engineers and data scientists.

 As a big data platform, Databricks is largely used to store large amounts of raw unprocessed data.
 Databricks is based on Apache Spark and was actually built by the original creators of Spark.
 In simple terms, it is a management layer built around Apache Spark’s distributed computing framework, designed to remove the burden of managing and maintaining infrastructure.